Picking among trade-offs with bad credit loan options

 The more you apply and are denied, the more likely you are to be denied again; in which case you simply have to wait at least 6 months for the credit checks to fall away.
 During this time you can take some additional measures to improve your credit score and increase your chances of accessing credit.

-Get a free credit report once a year
+How do I get a free Credit report once a year

 You are legally entitled to obtain a free copy of your credit report if at any time you are denied credit but this only applies for 60 days after you’ve been denied.
 We suggest you take the opportunity to review your credit report and ensure that you're being denied for valid reasons as well as to help you work on improving it.